umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/index.md

 Another thing to check would be the log files, relevant information can often be found in the [umbracoTraceLogs]() for both the source and target environments, so make sure to check both.

+If you have issues with new user emails / Umbraco Forms emails not being sent it is likely because of your SMTP settings not being set or configured correctly, read more [here!](../Set-Up/SMTP-settings)

-### If the error is something not loading in the backoffice:
+#### If the error is something not loading in the backoffice:
 This can have many different causes, and as such we don't have specific guides on this, but to narrow it down there are some things you should check:

 * Do you have any rewrite rules?
 Often rewrite rules that are not set up correctly will cause issues with the backoffice, make sure that the following are negated: